reactjs/react.dev/src/content/reference/react/useTransition.md

 The function passed to `startTransition` is called the "Action".
 In Actions, you can perform side effects and update state within a Transition, without blocking the UI.
 A Transition can include multiple Actions, and while the Transition is in progress, your UI stays responsive in the middle of a re-render.

-For example, if the user clicks a tab but then change their mind and click another tab, they can do that without waiting for the first re-render to finish.
+For example, if the user clicks a tab but then changes their mind and clicks another tab, they can do that without waiting for the first re-render to finish.
 But if the Action is performing a side effect, such as submitting a form, React will wait for the side effect to finish before changing the tab.

 To give the user feedback about in-progress Transitions, to `isPending` state switches to `true` at the first call to `startTransition`, and stays `true` until all Actions complete and the final state is shown to the user.
 Transitions wait for side effects in Actions to complete in order to [prevent unwanted loading indicators](#preventing-unwanted-loading-indicators), and you can provide immediate feedback while the Transition is in progress with `useOptimistic`.